Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 The combination of the three previous lemmas allows us to reduce the problem of finding cycles to the problem of finding special cycles.
-The reason why special cycles are of interest to us is because they make the cycle-breaking algorithm work.
+The reason why special cycles are of interest to us is because they make the cycle-breaking algorithm work, as the cycle-breaking procedure is specifically designed to break special cycles.